Auslegung/Gift-Registry/README.md

 I would also like to expand the site so that users can create any kind of gift registry they want--wedding, birthday, Christmas, bar mitzvah, quinceanera, etc.

+The site needs better better password management.
+Currently a user can create a single-character password, which was helpful during testing but dangerous for serious deployment.
+There also needs to be an option for a user to change their password.

 ### Change Aesthetics

 There are several aesthetic changes I would like to make, such as creating a nav